 Dr. Geringer serves on the editorial boards of over a dozen journals, including the Journal of World Business, the Journal of International Management, the Thunderbird International Business Review, and the Journal of East-West Business.
 He is one of the Editors for Wiley-Blackwell’s Global Dimensions of Business book series and U.S. Editor for the International Journal of Technopreneurship.
 He is Associate Editor for the International Journal of Management and Business and the American Journal of Business.
 He was Editor-in-Chief for the International Journal of Strategic Business Alliances and Associate Editor for Journal of International Business Studies.

-Dr. Geringer has authored or edited over 45 books and monographs (including in English, French, Mandrin, Vietnamese, and Indonesian), over 180 published papers, and over 70 monographs, case studies, and other creative works.
+Dr. Geringer has authored or edited over 50 books and monographs (including in English, French, Mandarin Chinese, Vietnamese, and Indonesian), over 135 published papers, and over 70 monographs, case studies, and other creative works.
 He has published 14 papers in the Financial Times Top 40 Journals.
 A study ranked him as one of the 5 most-published authors in international strategy.
-His publications include:
+A selection of his publications includes:

 - Geringer, J. Michael, McNett, J. & Ball, D. (2020) International Business.
 2e.
 Burr Ridge, Il: McGraw-Hill Education.